RinatNamazov/SampX/README.md

 # SampX

-SampX is the custom launcher of SA:MP.
+SampX is the custom launcher of SA-MP.

 https://www.blast.hk/threads/105888/